Wuyunji/LeetCode/README.md

 # LeetCode
-LeetCode Shop
+This is a LeetCode Shop

-just some solution relevant to LeetCode
+Just some solution relevant to LeetCode listed here